trippster08/genome_skimming_LAB/README.md

 cd /scratch/genomics/USERNAME
 ```
 Make a project-specific directory, with the following subdirectories: `jobs/` and `data/raw/`. -p allows you to create subdirectories and any parental ones that don't already exist (in this case, PROJECT).
 I use the same directory tree here as on my local computer, to lessen confusion.
 Again, replace PROJECT with your project name.
-This pipeline is not dependent upon the directory tree shown, so you can set up your space differently, if you prefer.
-The only two directories that are required are `/data` and `/jobs` but you can name them whatever you like, and neither necessarily have to be in any particular place.This pipeline does create seveal new directories: `data/trimmed_reads/`, `data/results/`, and within `data/results/` program-specific directories for those results, and `jobs/logs/`.
-If you don't want these directories created, or want them in different places, they can be changed in the shell scripts.
 ```
 mkdir -p PROJECT/data/raw PROJECT/jobs
 ```